-Processing 2D Content.
-When viewing unadapted 2D content on AS displays the two images seen by the eyes are not correct half-images.
+When viewing unadapted 2D content on AS displays two separated images are perceived by the eyes that do not match.
 This leads to an awkward viewing experience.
-To make this content perceivable we have to ensure that left and right eye see almost the same information, resulting in a flat two-dimensional image embedded in the image plane.
-To achieve this effect with (vertical-interlaced) AS displays the 2D content has to be scaled (see Figure 4 (step 2)) in order to ensure that the odd and even columns display almost the same information.
+To make this content perceivable we have to ensure that left and right eye perceive almost the same information, resulting in a flat two-dimensional image embedded in the image plane.
+To achieve this effect with (vertical-interlaced) AS displays the 2D content has to be scaled (see Figure 4 (step 2) in order to ensure that in the odd and even columns almost same information is displayed.
 With respect to the corresponding factor, scaling content can yield slightly different information for both half images.
-However, since differences in both images are marginal, the human vision system can merge the information to a final image which can be viewed comfortably.
-Since we achieve proper results for a resolution of 1024×768 pixels we choose this setting for a virtual desktop from which the content is scaled to the AS display's native resolution, i.e., 1600×1200 pixels.
-Therefore, we had to develop an appropriate display driver which allows the OS to mirror the desktop with the necessary resolution.
+However, since differences in both images are marginal, the human vision system can merge the information to a final image, which can be viewed comfortably.
+Since we achieve proper results for a resolution of 1024×768 pixels we choose this setting for a virtual desktop from which the content is scaled to the AS displays native resolution, i.e., 1600×1200 pixels.
+Therefore, we had to develop an appropriate display driver that ensures that the OS announce an additional monitor with the necessary resolution and mirrors the desktop content into this screen.